 The majority of individuals who contract coronavirus will experience mild-to-moderate symptoms and their treatment will be to remain at home, treating their symptoms the way they would a severe cold or the flu, according to Dr. Anthony Fauci, Director of the National Institute of Allergy and Infectious Diseases (NIAID) at the National Institutes of Health.
 Older people, and those with underlying medical problems like high blood pressure, heart problems, or diabetes, are more likely to develop severe illness.

 Preventing COVID-19 Spread

-At the time of this publishing, there was no developed vaccine or antiviral medication available for the treatment or prevention of the COVID-19 virus.
-However, possible vaccines and some specific drug treatments are being tested in clinical trials.
-Prevention is always the best approach.
-The CDC recommends general preventative measures, including handwashing with soap and water for at least 20 seconds; avoiding touching your eyes, nose, and mouth with unwashed hands; practicing social distancing; covering your face when coughing or sneezing; throwing any used tissues into the trash; and frequently disinfecting surfaces you may touch.
+At the time of this publishing, there was no developed vaccine or available to prevent infection.
+However, possible vaccines and some specific drug treatments are being actively tested in clinical trials.
+The best way to prevent infection is to avoid exposure to the virus.
+This includes regularly washing your hands with soap and water for at least 20 seconds, keeping a social distance (at least 6 feet) when around others, and covering your mouth and nose with a cloth face covering when around others, avoiding touching your eyes, nose, and mouth with unwashed hands, avoiding contact with people who are sick, staying at home when you are feeling unwell, covering your face when coughing or sneezing, throwing any used tissues in the trash and frequently disinfecting surfaces you may touch.

 Your healthcare provider, the CDC, and trusted healthcare professionals are all potential sources of accurate information on COVID-19 and whether it is known to exist in your area.